briend/briend.github.io/README.md

 ![Subtractive Mixing](https://user-images.githubusercontent.com/6015639/30145885-6d4f4d26-9349-11e7-983f-607494f1d3cd.png)

 Scott Burns describes the problem in [much more detail](http://scottburns.us/subtractive-color-mixture/) and, helpfully, provides a rather [elegant solution](http://scottburns.us/reflectance-curves-from-srgb/).
 I can't say I understand the math at all, but the premise is to essentially synthesize a plausible physical "pigment primary" for every possible color in the sRGB color space.
 That may sound impressive, having 16,777,216 pure pigments to work with.
-However, you would never go to the art store and buy a tube of pure "slightly beige off-white" and a tube of "slightly more beige off-white".
+However, you would never go to the art store and buy a tube of pure "slightly beige off-white" paint to go with your collection of 50,000 very slightly different colored tubes of paint back home.

+Rather, instead we have something quite a bit more than 360 tubes of paint, if you consider each degree on the wheel.
+I'm not even sure how to calcuate how many, but I'm sure it is in the thousands.
+This represents our color wheel of pure pigments.

 So, instead of an RGB color like yellow, which is 1,1,0, we'd have an entire "reflectance curve" which is essentially the same thing except thirty-six numbers instead of three.
 This curve describes what percentage of light is reflected back to the eye for each 10 nanometer slice of the visible light spectrum.
 So, black would be all zeros (or very close to zero) and white would be all ones.
 As Scott explains, there are infinite varieties of curves that could produce the same color, but nature seems to like "rounded off" curves that have gentle slopes.
 This [formula](http://scottburns.us/wp-content/uploads/2015/04/ILLSS.txt) to find these curves is the great gift Scott has given us all.
 Thanks Scott!!